Skip to Content

 Subway tile backsplash DIY Beginners Guide | Building Bluebird

-First, you need to calculate how many subway tiles and grout you will need for the backsplash.
-Measure the height and width of the backsplash area you will be tiling.
+First, it is important to calculate how much tile and grout you will need for the backsplash.
+To determine the total square footage of the backsplash area, measure the height and width of the wall.

 Find the center point of each backsplash wall and mark it with a vertical line.

-When installing a subway tile backsplash, you always begin the first tile in the center of the wall, at the edge of the wall.
+When installing a subway tile backsplash, you always begin the first tile in the center of the wall.

-By determining the layout of each tile before installation, you will prevent awkward cuts at the end of a row or when the tile ends at the ceiling.
+By determining the layout of each tile before installation, you will prevent awkward cuts at the end of a row or when the tiles end at the ceiling.

-While this is a DIY project, we still want the subway tile backsplash to look professional!
+While this is a DIY project, we still want the kitchen backsplash installation to look professional!

 Calculate Subway Tiles Needed Horizontally in Each Row